adeaver/grammargrove/README.md

 - [X] Functions to get grammar rule examples from ChatGPT
 - [X] Function to parse response from ChatGPT and save models
 - [X] async job that populates grammar rule examples

-#### Next Day
-- [ ] script to load in grammar rules should take in human verified examples to prompt ChatGPT
+- [X] script to load in grammar rules should take in human verified examples to prompt ChatGPT
-- [ ] add grammar rules to quiz page